Skip to content

 Live better with irritable bowel syndrome: tips for managing your diet

-Meals may seem to trigger symptoms, which may be attributed to certain foods or more generally to the process of eating.
-Eating stimulates the digestive tract, which can over-respond because of IBS.2
+Meals may seem to trigger symptoms, which could be attributed to certain foods or more generally to the process of eating.
+Eating stimulates the digestive tract, which can over-respond because of IBS.

 Simple tips for managing specific IBS symptoms